Complaint concerning psychological or sexual harassment

-Once the complaint is filed, a member of the CNESST contacts the worker to verify whether the complaint is admissible.
-Among other things, they make sure that:
+Once the complaint is filed, the CNESST contacts the person who filed the complaint to verify whether the complaint is admissible.
+Among other things, it makes sure that:

-- the person has no other recourse under a collective agreement or other act
+- the person has no other recourses under a collective agreement or other act

-- the complaint was filed within the time limit prescribed in the Act
+- the complaint was filed within the time limit prescribed by law

-If the CNESST can follow up on the complaint, it notifies the worker and checks whether the disagreement can be resolved by communicating with the employer, for example, to explain the standards that apply.
+If the complaint is admissible, the CNESST notifies the person who filed the complaint and checks whether the disagreement can be resolved by communicating with the employer, for example by explaining the standards that apply.
 If this is not possible, a number of options are provided for to try to resolve the situation.

-If the CNESST considers that it cannot follow up on the complaint, it notifies the worker and explains why.
-If the person disagrees with the decision, they have 30 days to contest it by completing the Request for review of the decision form.
+If the complaint is inadmissible, the CNESST notifies the person who filed the complaint and explains the reasons.
+If the person disagrees with the decision, they have 30 days to contest it by completing the Application for review of decision form.
 The CNESST has 30 days to respond.

-The names of witnesses or any other people met with in the course of a psychological or sexual harassment investigation will not be disclosed under any circumstances.
+The names of witnesses or any other people met with in the course of a psychological or sexual harassment investigation will remain confidential.

-If the CNESST decides not to follow up on the complaint after investigation, the worker may still request that their complaint be referred to the Tribunal administratif du travail.
-Under these circumstances, the CNESST will not represent the worker, who will have to secure the services of a lawyer of their choice.
+If the CNESST decides not to follow up on the complaint after investigation, the person who filed the complaint may nonetheless request that their complaint be referred to the Tribunal administratif du travail.
+In these circumstances, the CNESST will not represent the person and they must secure the services of a lawyer of their choice.

 Transfer of the file to the CNESST’s legal affairs department

-- pay the worker an indemnity equivalent to the wages lost, where applicable
+- pay the worker or trainee an indemnity corresponding to the wages and benefits lost as a result of the sanction received, where applicable

 - take reasonable steps to put an end to the harassment

-- pay the worker punitive and moral damages and interest
+- pay the worker or trainee punitive and moral damages and interest

-- pay for the psychological support required by the worker for a reasonable period (this period is determined by the judge)
+- pay for the psychological support required by the worker or trainee for a reasonable period determined by the judge

 - amend the worker's or trainee's disciplinary record